-From 2005-2015, the Congregational Studies Team offered annual Fellowships to support scholars who are interested in disciplined inquiry into the life of local communities of faith in North America.
-These 18-month fellowships included $18,000 in research support, plus $2,000 for related travel.
-In addition, Fellowships included a program of mentoring by a senior-scholar coach and participation in two summer consultations that bring together the Fellows and coaches with the Team.
+From 2005-2015, the Congregational Studies Team offered annual Fellowships to support scholars who explored local communities of faith in North America.
+These 18-month fellowships included research support, mentoring, and participation in two summer consultations that brought together the Fellows and coaches with the Congregational Studies Team.

 Past Fellows in Alphabetical Order

 Orit Avishai is an Assistant Professor at Fordham University.
 She is an ethnographer who is interested in how ideology and culture, very broadly defined, shape social institutions, political dialogue, and cultural practices.
 She has written about breast-feeding and the politics of motherhood in the United States, gendered regimes in Israeli Jewish Orthodoxy, and women in conservative religions.
 She is currently studying the marriage education movement in the United States.